tejaswii710/Object-Detection-For-Visually-Impaired-People/docs/04_codeExecution.md

 ---

 ## Step 3: Run the Project in pycharm

--Right-click proj.py and click Run in pycharm
+- Right-click proj.py and click Run in pycharm
--Your webcam will turn on and start detecting objects
+- Your webcam will turn on and start detecting objects
--For each new object detected, AWS Polly will speak its name aloud
+- For each new object detected, AWS Polly will speak its name aloud